AdeOktavianus/IoT-Motor-Control-using-MTQQ/README.md

 If you want to use hivemq for the broker, you need to match the topic between host and client in order for exchange of data.

-Well, if you tried to use this program for any purposes.
-Please cite the paper.
-Thankssss!!!

 # Topic
 ```bash
 def on_connect(client, userdata, flags, rc):